-“I was always interested in government, fairness, equality, and justice…It’s clear that we need to get politics out of the way of progress in Louisiana.”
+“I was always interested in government, fairness, equality, and justice…It’s clear that we need to get politics out of the way of progress in Slidell.”

 Sean met his wife Meg in New Orleans while attending Tulane University.
-Sean and Meg married in 2008 and their son Jake was born in 2016.
-They reside in Slidell, and Jake is now at the center of their lives.
+Sean and Meg married in 2008.
+Their children, Jake and Mary, were both born right here in Slidell.
 With the wholehearted support of his family, Sean set out to enter public office and to be the voice of change.

 Education and Scholarship